 Prevent skin cancer before it develops into a serious skin condition by addressing lesions called actinic keratosis.
-At Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, William Gillen, MD, Patricia O’Connor, MD, and the team believe an “ounce of prevention is worth a pound of treatment” and are skilled at care options for these precancerous lesions.
+At Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, our team believes an “ounce of prevention is worth a pound of treatment” and our providers are skilled at care options for these precancerous lesions.
 If you have a suspicious spot on your skin, call the nearest Richmond-area office or book online today for an evaluation or treatment.
 If you have one or several spots you have noticed, consider that there might be others you haven’t noticed that require the attention of a dermatologist.
 We recommend regular total body skin cancer screenings for this purpose.

 Actinic keratoses are crusty, scaly growths that may turn into squamous cell carcinoma if not treated.
 Damage from exposure to the sun’s ultraviolet rays causes these lesions.
 Tanning bed use also contributes to their formation.
 Men and women with fair complexions and blonde or red hair and light eyes are usually most at risk for developing these lesions.

 They are sometimes very obvious and develop cutaneous horns, while other times, they can be felt more than they can be seen.
 In both cases, evaluation and treatment by a board-certified dermatologist are important.

 While actinic keratoses aren’t skin cancer, it is the most common type of precancerous lesion.
 When untreated, these lesions can become squamous cell carcinoma, the second most common form of skin cancer.

 The parts of your body most frequently exposed to the sun may develop actinic keratosis.
 These include your: